Hey Jude: Awards and accolades

 "Hey Jude" was nominated for the Grammy Awards of 1969 in the categories of Record of the Year, Song of the Year and Best Pop Performance by a Duo or Group with Vocal, but failed to win any of them.
 In the 1968 NME Readers' Poll, "Hey Jude" was named the best single of the year, and the song also won the 1968 Ivor Novello Award for "A-Side With the Highest Sales".
 "Hey Jude" was inducted into the National Academy of Recording Arts and Sciences Grammy Hall of Fame in 2001 and it is one of the Rock and Roll Hall of Fame's "500 Songs That Shaped Rock & Roll".

+In 2001, the 1968 release of "Hey Jude" on Apple Records was inducted into the Grammy Hall of Fame.

 In 2004, Rolling Stone ranked "Hey Jude" at number eight on the "500 Greatest Songs of All Time", making it the highest-placed Beatles song on the list; it dropped to number 89 in the 2021 revised list.
 Among its many appearances in other best-song-of-all-time lists, VH1 placed it ninth in 2000 and Mojo ranked it at number 29 in the same year, having placed the song seventh in a 1997 list of "The 100 Greatest Singles of All Time".
-In 1976, the NME ranked it 38th on the magazine's "Top 100 Singles of All Time", and the track appeared at number 77 on the same publication's "The 500 Greatest Songs of All Time" in 2014.
+In 1976, NME ranked it 38th on the magazine's "Top 100 Singles of All Time", and the track appeared at number 77 on the same publication's "The 500 Greatest Songs of All Time" in 2014.
 In January 2001, "Hey Jude" came in third on Channel 4's list of the "100 Greatest Singles".
 The Amusement & Music Operators Association ranks "Hey Jude" as the 11th-best jukebox single of all time.
 In 2008, the song appeared in eighth place on Billboard's "All Time Hot 100 Songs".

 In July 2006, Mojo placed "Hey Jude" at number 12 on its list of "The 101 Greatest Beatles Songs".
 On a similar list compiled four years later, Rolling Stone ranked the song at number seven.
 In 2015, the ITV program The Nation's Favourite Beatles Number One ranked "Hey Jude" in first place.
 In 2018, the music staff of Time Out London ranked it at number 49 on their list of the best Beatles songs.
 Writing in the magazine, Nick Levine said: "Don't allow yourself to overlook this song because of its sheer ubiquity ...
 'Hey Jude' is a huge-hearted, super-emotional epic that climaxes with one of pop's most legendary hooks."